Landscape Architecture and Landscape Planning

 As a graduate of a university for which the master's degree is the standard degree, we recommend our advanced master's programs in Landscape Architecture, Ecological Engineering, Urbanism, or Conservation and Landscape Planning.

 During the first two semesters of project studies, you will focus on fundamental technical and methodological knowledge and get to know the specializations of landscape architecture and landscape planning.
-You will acquire essential knowledge in the fields of design, ecology and botany, and a foundation in natural and engineering sciences as well as in architecture and urban planning.
+You will acquire essential knowledge in the fields of design, botany and the basics in natural and engineering sciences as well as in architecture and urban planning.

 From the third semester onwards, you will expand your knowledge in complex project studies and core subjects.
-Further specialized required modules cover architecture, urban planning, soil science, geographical information systems, computer-aided design, spatial economics and planning law.
-Through various elective modules, you can set priorities according to your individual interests and thus build your professional profile.
-You can choose between fields such as urban planning, liberal arts, environmental sociology, spatial planning, hydraulic engineering, limnology, traffic planning, land management, forestry and agricultural sciences.
+Further specialized required modules cover urban planning, ecology, technology in landscape architecture, geographical information systems and computer-aided design.
+Through various elective modules, you can set priorities according to your individual interests and thus build your own professional profile.
+You can choose between fields such as soil science, organic agriculture, environmental sociology, plant use, hydraulic engineering, limnology, traffic planning, land management, forestry and agricultural sciences.

 In the fifth semester, you will complete the obligatory stay abroad.
-During your internship, you can expand your skills and try out job responsibility in a planning office, national park or other public authority, or take interesting modules of your choice at an established partner university.
+During your internship, you can expand your skills and try out job responsibility in a planning office, national park or other public authority during an internship, or take interesting modules of your choice while studying abroad at an established partner university.
 Are you looking forward to broadening your horizons in an exciting intercultural working and learning environment?
 Thanks to TUM’s multitude of international contacts with foreign institutions, almost all options are open to you.

-After your return from abroad, you will be able to return to intensive project studies and in-depth discussion of current issues in science and research.
-Numerous seminars will expand your theoretical and methodological repertoire and train you in modeling or research design.
-We offer access to special fields of landscape architecture and landscape planning, for example in landscape ecology, green technologies, land conversion, energy landscapes or urban redevelopment.
+After your return from abroad in the main study program from the sixth semester, you will be able to return to intensive project studies and in-depth discussion of current issues in science and research.
+Numerous seminars will expand your theoretical and methodological repertoire and train you in landscape ecology, science theory, modeling or research design.
+We also offer access to special fields of landscape architecture and landscape planning, for example in green technologies, land conversion, energy landscapes or urban redevelopment.

 Your studies end with a bachelor’s thesis on a topic of your choice.
 Combine personal skills and preferences with the knowledge you have acquired and demonstrate your professionalism!